 - Select the pay date from the drop-down at the top of the free payslip template.
 The hours and amounts will update.

 - Double-check, print and send the payslip to the employees.

-Additionally, be aware that this payroll template does not calculate taxes.
+Additionally, be aware that this payslip template does not calculate taxes.
 You must do this separately.